 When looking for the best restaurants in New York, you won’t be disappointed by what this place has to offer.
 Even though the average price of dining out is relatively high, it can be deceiving, since there are so many options to choose from.

 Having a meal in a high-end restaurant can cost you a pretty penny.
-If you are moving for a relationship and you want to treat your partner with a three-course meal in a mid-range place, you will have to pay around $80.
+If you are moving for a relationship, or even moving in together, and you want to treat your partner with a three-course meal in a mid-range place, you will have to pay around $80.

 Lack of time and busy schedules often leave you with dining out as the only option.
 If that is the case, check out some of the many low-price choices.
 You can pick street food, family-owned restaurants, or affordable diners.
 NY has everything from pizzerias to African restaurants – all you have to do is decide where to go next.